 Meals for SEALs is a company dedicated to providing delicious, healthy, convenient homemade meals delivered right to your door.
-We began by providing meals to an elite community of athletes who have busy schedules and need the proper nutrition to keep them full of energy for their demanding jobs.
+We began by providing meals to Navy SEALs, who have busy schedules and need the proper nutrition to keep them full of energy for their demanding jobs.
 We quickly expanded to everyday busy people who lack the time and energy to make the healthy food they know they should be eating.

 Our hope is that with the time we dedicate to nutrition and the Meals For SEALs business, we will endlessly benefit others.

 Meals For SEALs now only uses all-natural meat products and local, sustainable and organic products when seasonally available, to ensure the best nutritional quality to our clients!